treyhendrix/ani-ratios/Scripts/GRANH1_R_Code.md

 repeated measures.
 Fixed effects included hatch order, hatching synchrony, brood size, clutch size, the presence of helpers, the number of breeding pairs, and the interaction between synchrony and hatch order.
-Please see the manuscript text for definitions of these variables.
+Please see the paper’s text for definitions of these variables.

 In our model selection we use a “best subsets” method.
 Candidate models are compared to every possible model including a subset of the terms.
 We